 Instead, an ominous “poll book” was delivered to the polling stations (see photo).
 Even presiding officers and clerks, as well as administrative personnel at a sample poll station in Nakuru West and at Jubilee headquarters in Nakuru County, were not able to say who was or was not named in this “poll book”.
 There are good reasons to believe that the “poll book” was an intersection of the party membership register and the IEBC voters register of 2013 (!) which contained only names that were to be found in both registers.
-Which would constitute a gross discrimination of youth below 22 years (who had not been able to register in 2013) as well as of others who had registered as voters only after the 2013 elections.
+This would constitute a gross discrimination of youth below 22 years (who had not been able to register in 2013) as well as all others who had registered as voters only after the 2013 elections.

-Other Suprises / Rules not followed
+Other Surprises / Rules not followed

 We cannot name them all, but: